-Yeah, I, this one’s a lot of fun.
-I got, you know, it’s Passover at a difficult time and I’m not a particularly religious Jew but, but, but these guys are pretty cool and it was a lot of fun sort of doing down with it.
+Yeah, this one’s a lot of fun.
+It’s Passover at a difficult time and I’m not a particularly religious Jew but these guys are pretty cool and it was a lot of fun sort of doing this with them.

 Donnell Alexander (00:56):

-Well let me say this, as the non Jew of the quartet, I got to say your lack of Jewish and this kind of shows up there because they’re not just very Jewy.
-They’re really deep and smart about it.
-They’re like as deep about their Judaism as they are about their cannabis.
+Well let me say this, as the non-Jew of the quartet, I got to say your lack of Jewish in this kind of shows up there because they’re not just very Jewy, they’re really deep and smart about it.
+They’re as deep about their Judaism as they are about their cannabis.

 Alex Halperin (01:11):

 Yeah.
-I’m not particularly deep about either.
+I’m not particularly deep about it either.
 Maybe I’m just not deep.

 Donnell Alexander (01:18):

-Maybe you’re just not deep and I should explain that their conversation with us, their interview of us will show up on their podcast and it actually shouldn’t be there right now.
-If you take a look either weedweek.net or at wonderingJews.
-Before we get into their episode though, we’re going to have a little bit of talk about a cannabis pioneer.
-One Dennis Peron.
+Maybe you’re just not deep and I should explain that their conversation with us, their interview of us will show up on their podcast and it actually should be there right now.
+If you take a look either at www.weedweek.net or @wonderingjews.
+Before we get into their episode though, we’re going to have a little bit of talk about a cannabis pioneer: Dennis Peron.

 New Speaker (01:38):

-who stood up and he’s put himself at risk.
-I mean, he was jailed and he was vilified.
+He stood up and he’s put himself at risk.
+I mean, he was jailed, and he was vilified.